pandabar/wearablecomp/README.md

   - Calculate means of mean and standard deviation from the measurements found in the dataframe
   - Creates a new dataframe with this new information.

-- CodeBook.md contains the information on how the files were manipulated.
+- CodeBook.md contains the information on variables in the original data, how the files were manipulated, etc.

+- The dataset tidydata.txt contains the means and standard deviation values, averaged by participant and type of activity.